 IMPORTANT NOTICE!
-Starting Wednesday, May 13th, 2020, we will be temporarily suspending Physical Therapy Services at Veterinary Specialists of Alaska.
+As of May 13th, 2020, we have temporarily suspended Physical Therapy Services at Veterinary Specialists of Alaska.
 We are currently working to find a solution to open appointments back up, check back for more updates!

 In the meantime we recommend physical therapy patients go to: